-- A. Rule 24-E-6-(g) shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to add the Landscape Documentation Package pursuant to the Model Water Efficient Landscape Ordinance. - g.
-A Landscape Documentation Package detailed landscape plan and Landscape Water Budget, including the MAWA calculation, shall be included with the Water Permit application. - B. Rule 24-E-7 shall be amended as shown in bold italics (bold italics) and strikethrough

-(strikethrough) to add omit the administrative processing fee.
-Fees and Charges are found in Rule 60.

-- 7. Refunds requested for Capacity Fees paid for a Conditional Water Permit shall be processed under the following time lines and shall be subject to an administrative processing fee of one hundred dollars (\$100): - a.
-Refunds of less than fifty thousand dollars (\$50,000) shall be processed within thirty (30) days; - b.
+- A. Rule 24-E-6-(g) shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to add the Landscape Documentation Package required by Title 23 of the California Code of Regulations.
+This provides information needed to calculate the exterior water demand for a Water Permit and to verify compliance with MPWMD Rule 142. - g.
+A Landscape Documentation Package detailed landscape plan and Landscape Water Budget, including the MAWA calculation, shall be included with the Water Permit application. - B. Rule 24-E-7 shall be amended as shown in bold italics (bold italics) and strikethrough (strikethrough) to omit the administrative processing fee.
+Fees and Charges are found in Rule 60. - 7.
+Refunds requested for Capacity Fees paid for a Conditional Water Permit shall be processed under the following time lines and shall be subject to an administrative processing fee of one hundred dollars (\$100): - a.
+Refunds of less than fifty thousand dollars (\$50,000) shall be processed within thirty (30) days;

+- b.
 Refunds between fifty thousand dollars (\$50,000) and one hundred thousand dollars (\$100,000) shall be processed within forty-five (45) days; - c.
 Refunds over one hundred thousand dollars (\$100,000) shall be processed within sixty (60) days.